michalwidera/michalwidera.github.io/_pages/tutorial.md

 {% include video id="I-nd5m7KSK4" provider="youtube" %}

+Note: RetractorDB is current name of this database.
+This video will be recorded again.

 Query Language
 --------------

 This presentation covers area of basic implemented query language.
 This is mandatory to see if we want to start coding and using this system.

 {% include video id="opVlhm-K5Mw" provider="youtube" %}

+Note: RetractorDB is current name of this database.
+This video will be recorded again.

 Operator Mechanics
 ------------------